fordb/2015-08-immigrant-detention/README.md

 - Further analysis done in `analysis_by_year.py`

 ## Final Output Data Description (`region_year_breakdown.csv`)
-- `year`: th year that the hearing date happened
+- `year`: the year that the hearing date happened
 - `region`: the region of the world, mapped from the country
 - `total`: total number of cases for that region/year
 - `detained`: total number of detained cases for that region/year